3 Missouri officers killed in line of duty within days

 Two police officers were killed after a shooting in Joplin on March 8.
 An officer in Bonne Terre was shot early Thursday morning.

 Bonne Terre officer Lane Burns died after he and another officer responded to a disturbance around 12:30 a.m.
-Thursday at a Motel.
+Thursday at a Motel 6.
 James Emery, 21, opened fire, striking James and another officer.
 The officers returned fire, shooting and killing Emery.

 “No one expects someone to open the door, present a handgun, and start shooting,” said Cpl.
 Dallas Thompson with the Missouri Highway Patrol.